Bachelor of Science in Business Administration: Concentration in Decision Sciences

 Students will demonstrate the ability to articulate and defend a course of action.

-Students develop team skills that facilitate achievement of organizational goals.
+Students develop team skills that facilitate the achievement of organizational goals.

 Students will work effectively in culturally and ethnically diverse teams demonstrated by the ability to contribute to the team’s performance, interact positively with teammates, keep the team on track, maintain high standards for team performance, and by having the necessary knowledge, skills, and abilities to help the team succeed.